 Group customers by the problems or desires they have.
-For instance, a restaurant may consider male and female clients to be in one group because they both eat at the restaurant equally.
-On the other hand, male and female clients may be defined as different customer segments (groups) because the men are upset with the problem of long waiting times and the women are upset with the problem of poor aesthetic and service.
+For instance, a restaurant may consider male and female business owners to be in one group because they are both struggling with problems related to their business.
+On the other hand, male workers and female workers may be defined as different customer segments (groups) because the men are upset with the problem of long waiting times and the women are upset with the problem of poor aesthetic and service.
 Don't settle for grouping customers by age, gender, or location--consider who has similar problems related to the product you intend to sell.
 This will help you define an optimal solution and marketing strategy going forward.